Two Prominent Seattle Employers Become Newest Partners to Offer 98point6 Integrated Behavioral Health Care to Employees

 To prevent future burnout and enable employees to achieve a productive life and career, employers must face the issue head on.
-To help them do this, 98point6 launched its integrated behavioral health offering earlier this year, adding licensed therapists as well as coaches to the platform, to offer a single-stop virtual care solution that ensures every employee is fully supported in their mental health treatment journey.
+To help them do this, 98point6 launched its integrated behavioral health offering earlier this year, adding licensed therapists to the platform, to offer a single-stop virtual care solution that ensures every employee is fully supported in their mental health treatment journey.

 Two of Seattle’s most recognized employers, Boeing and the Seattle Mariners, are now offering the 98point6 primary care and behavioral health service to their employees.
 Acknowledging and addressing mental well-being can be challenging, but delaying care can have serious consequences like negative health outcomes and higher costs of future care.
 Employers like Boeing and the Seattle Mariners offering behavioral health services are helping to reduce stigma, normalize behavioral health mindsets and encourage individuals to seek help sooner—while things are still manageable and before they can become very costly.

 “Taking the first step toward mental well-being can be the hardest, but delaying care can lead to negative health outcomes and higher costs down the road,” said Sara Smucker Barnwell, PhD, licensed clinical psychologist and Clinical Director, Behavioral Health at 98point6.
 “By integrating behavioral health with 24/7 access to primary care physicians, we’re removing the barriers to receiving mental health treatment, enabling earlier intervention that guides patients to the right level of treatment by the right provider.”